nemomobile-ux/nemomobile-ux.github.io/_posts/2022-12-01-advent-of-code.md

 ```

 With your help, Santa will be able to save money on roaming fees and have a smooth journey around the world.

+## 22 – Dancer’s troubles with jinglebells ringtone

+Reindeer Dancer wants to use the jinglebells melody as a ringtone on his Nemo mobile device, but he
+finds the process of transferring files to and from the device using sshfs to be too complicated.
+He decides to try using the USB MTP feature instead, but unfortunately it doesn’t seem to be working.

+To help Reindeer Dancer get the USB MTP feature working again, you’ll need to investigate the root
+cause of the issue and come up with a solution.
+You might need to check the logs of the relevant
+system component, the [usb-moded](https://github.com/sailfishos/usb-moded) daemon, to see if there
+are any error messages that could help identify the problem.
+You should also check the configuration
+of the system to ensure that it is set up correctly to support USB MTP.
+You may find some hints in other
+implementations, such as the [pinephone-usb-gadget.sh](https://gitlab.manjaro.org/manjaro-arm/packages/community/pinephone/pinephone-manjaro-tweaks/-/blob/master/pinephone-usb-gadget.sh)
+script, that could help you troubleshoot the issue.